chethanmandya/Android-Interview-Questions/README.md

 ### Android and the JobScheduler

 Android 8.0 has introduced new background execution limits that dramatically change how services work.
 When applications move into the background, any services they start will be granted several minutes to complete their work before the operating system terminates them.
-The Android Framework JobScheduler is one possible way to address this change for Xamarin.Android apps targeting Android 5.0 (API level 21) or higher.

 The Android Framework JobScheduler is an API designed to run jobs—discrete, distinct units of work—in the background of various apps.
 The JobScheduler schedules which jobs will run at appropriate times according to conditions that can be set by the application.
 Going back to our original example above, the JobScheduler may schedule the jobs so that they run one after another, instead of all at once.

 Scheduling :